 Consultations relating to registered sites

 Local planning authorities must consult the Gardens Trust in relation to all planning applications that may affect historic designed landscapes in England and Wales that are on the Register of Parks and Gardens of Special Historic Interest, held by Historic England.
 These consultations are dealt with by the Gardens Trust’s conservation team, working closely with volunteers in the County Gardens Trusts.
+Read the weekly lists of consultations relating to registered sites.

 The Gardens Trust sends to the county gardens trusts (CGTs) on a weekly basis a list of all the conservation consultations logged by the Gardens Trust consisting mainly of planning applications.
 The CGTs, as members of the Gardens Trust, may respond to applications in consultation with the Gardens Trust.
 A CGT response may however be independent of a response from the Gardens Trust.